Dan Ryckert: Giant Bomb (2014–2020)

-At the end of 2016, Ryckert relocated to New York to live closer to his wife's family and starting working out of Giant Bomb's New York office, becoming a permanent fixture on the Giant Beastcast podcast.

 WWE (2020–2022)

 On the January 3, 2020 episode of the Giant Beastcast, Ryckert announced his departure from Giant Bomb, having accepted a position as a podcast producer for WWE.

-Solo Twitch Streaming and Fire Escape Podcast (2020-present)
+Solo Twitch Streaming and Fire Escape Podcast (2020–present)

-While working at the WWE, Ryckert began streaming video game and entertainment comedy content again solo on Twitch..
+While working at the WWE, Ryckert began streaming video game and entertainment comedy content again solo on Twitch.
 In 2021, Ryckert began a podcast alongside co-hosts Mike Mahardy of Polygon and Mary Kish of Twitch.
 Fire Escape is a bi-monthly video game and general comedy podcast.

 Giant Bomb (2022–present)

 On the June 7th, 2022 video "TheRitual.mp4", Giant Bomb announced the return of Dan Ryckert as Creative Director.
+On a personal livestream on April 30, 2025, Ryckert confirmed he would no longer be appearing in Giant Bomb content due to disagreements with parent company Fandom.
+One week later, it was announced that Fandom had sold Giant Bomb to its staff, with Ryckert becoming a co-owner.

 Video game appearances

 Ryckert's first non-player character video games appearance was in the 2011 video game release L.A.
 Noire, with LA Weekly detailing the motion capture techniques and equipment used to recreate his likeness in the game.
 This included the lack of a traditional motion capture process, the facial markers associated with facial motion capture.
 Another facial motion capture technique was used for Ryckert's appearance in 2014's Infamous Second Son, an "advanced 3D scanning process."
 Ryckert made his voice acting debut in 2017's 2064: Read Only Memories, playing a character called Broke.